ibot-geoecology/myClim/Reference_Manual_myClim.md

 ## Description

+This function guess time step from regular time series.
+After that produce perfectly regular time series based on guessed step together with the first and last record.
+ Using clean time series, function check weather the original time series is continual without missing values, check duplicated and disordered records.
-This function change datetime and values series.
-Result series has constant step without duplicits and missed values are filled in as NA.
+ Resulting myClim object time series has constant step without duplicated and disordered records.
+Resulting time series is nicely rounded.
+See details.
+Disordered records are reordered chronologically, missing values are filled with NAs.

 ## Usage